 Forget everything you’ve heard about the moment you find out you’re pregnant.
 The movies tell us that right after getting a positive on your pregnancy test, the morning sickness and cravings will follow.
 This is not entirely true!
 This is when you will have your period and for now, there isn't even a baby present.
 This is because it is still a couple of weeks away from being conceived.
-That doesn't mean that you can just ignore this first week though.
+That doesn't mean you that you can just ignore this first week though.
 You still have some early planning and date keeping to do.

 Each time you have a period, your body is preparing itself for a potential pregnancy.
 A lot of complex hormonal changes are going on in your body, in readiness to support fertilisation if it happens in around a fortnight's time.
 This is why we count the first day of a woman's period as a starting point for the countdown towards the expected date when the baby is due.
 Although it may seem to not make sense, including the first 2 weeks is standard practice.

-Mark on a calendar the day and date you started bleeding and for how long your period lasts.
+Mark the day and date you started bleeding and for how long your period lasts.
 And yes, this may seem tedious but if you can, keep a record for a couple of months so you know the length of your menstrual cycles.
 For most women this is around 28 days, though a few days either side of this is still considered within a normal range.
 Becoming familiar with your own body's rhythms and cycles will help you to plan for conception and the time you are most likely to fall pregnant.

 When will you ovulate?